Gauge invariant energy spectra in 2-dimensional noncommutative quantum mechanics: Noncommutative two dimensional anisotropic harmonic oscillator in a constant magnetic field

+One can rescale the kinematical momenta, for example, $\hat{\Pi}_{y}\rightarrow \hat{Q}=-\hat{\Pi}_{y}/B$ and $\hat{\Pi}_{x}\rightarrow \hat{P}=\hat{\Pi}_{x}$ so that they form the canonical pair, i.e, their commutation relation, $[\hat{\Pi}_{x},\hat{\Pi}_{y}]=i\hbar B\mathbb{I}$ given in \eqref{commutation-rescaled} now becomes the canonical commutation relation, $[\hat{Q},\hat{P}]=i\hbar\mathbb{I}$ upon rescaling.
+Therefore, in the absence of any function depending on the position operators, $\hat{X}$ and $\hat{Y}$ in the Hamiltonian, the dynamics will be dictated by the canonical observables, $\hat{Q}$ and $\hat{P}$.
+As there is no $\vartheta$ dependence in the commutation relation of the kinematical momenta within the group-theoretic construction, the quantum system described by the Hamiltonian given in \eqref{eq:NC-Hamiltonian-Landau} will resemble the one-dimensional harmonic oscillator problem of the standard Quantum Mechanics.

-\subsection{Naive minimal prescription}
+\subsection{Naive Minimal Prescription}

-As pointed out in section \ref{sec:group-theory}, the naive minimal prescription (NMP) in noncommutative Quantum Mechanical problem in the presence of a constant magnetic field fails drastically by leading to gauge dependent eigenfrequencies given by \eqref{eq:egfreq} as shown in Fig. \ref{ns1fig} and \ref{ns2fig}.
-In this section, we explicitly present such gauge dependent formalism, which have been done, for example, in \cite{ncanistropicoscltr, gangopadhyay, dulat}.
+As pointed out in section \ref{sec:group-theory}, the naive minimal prescription (NMP) in noncommutative Quantum Mechanical problem in the presence of a constant magnetic field fails, and results in gauge-dependency of the eigenfrequencies given in \eqref{eq:egfreq} as shown in Fig. \ref{ns1fig} and \ref{ns2fig}.
+In this section, we explicitly show how such gauge dependency of the eigenfrequencies arises in this context.
+Naive minimal prescription in such noncommutative setup is embraced in \cite{ncanistropicoscltr, gangopadhyay, dulat}.

-In the case of naive minimal prescription, the kinematical momentum of NC Hamiltonian in \eqref{eq:NC-Hamiltonian},
+In the case of naive minimal prescription, the kinematical momentum of NC hamiltonian in \eqref{eq:NC-Hamiltonian},

 are replaced with,

 where, $\hat{\mathbf{A}}= \left(\hat{A}_x(\hat{X},\hat{Y}), \hat{A}_y(\hat{X},\hat{Y}\right)$ is taken as the gauge potential which is a function of NC coordinates $(\hat{X},\hat{Y})$.
 As mentioned before, $\hat{p}_{x}, \hat{p}_{y}$ are the commuting quantum mechanical momentum operators, i.e. $[\hat{p}_{x},\hat{p}_{y}]=0$.